Home

 Cat Litter Box Selection

-In general buy the biggest litter box you can.
+In general, buy the biggest litter box you can.
 Cats like to have room.
 One side of the box should be lower than the others to make entering the box easy.
 You might want to have a cardboard box on hand for easy travel and disposal.

 Some litter boxes have hoods or are enclosed.
 This type might not be ideal since urine may get on the walls and are therefore more difficult to clean and keep odor free.

 Many believe that the best litter box is one with deep sides to keep urine and litter inside the box and that has no cover.
+Most cats are fine with a standard plastic box.

 You can't go wrong with a large basic box as long as you frequently keep it clean.
+Cat litter box liners are a matter of preference for your cat.
+Some have no problem with them, while others do not like them.

 Number of Cat Litter Boxes Needed